 If you’ve struggled to seal boxes, especially those made from 100% recycled material, consider Scotch Heavy Duty Shipping Packaging Tape.
 This impressive carton sealing tape uses a solvent-free hot melt adhesive to provide a heavy-duty seal on all box types.
 This item contains six rolls of the tape, each with an integrated dispenser.
 The dispensers have fall-back tabs that prevent the tape from rolling backward on the roll.
 The clear tape also has a coating to protect it from splitting and tearing as it unwinds.
-Each roll is 1.88 inches in width and has 22.2 yards of tape wrapped around a 1.5-inch core.
-The smaller rolls in a larger multipack make this an excellent product for an apartment move.

 The Best Packing Tapes for Your Storage and Moving Needs

 Not all packing tapes are created equal.
 Here’s how you can choose the right one for shipping, mailing, or storage.

 BobVila.com and its partners may earn a commission if you purchase a product through one of our links.

 - Best OverallScotch Heavy Duty Shipping Packaging TapeCheck Latest Price

 - Best Bang For the BuckTape King Clear Packing TapeCheck Latest Price

 - Best Heavy DutyGorilla Heavy Duty Large Core Packing TapeCheck Latest Price

 If you have ever grabbed a stray roll of packing tape and used it to secure a box or container that holds dishes, clothes, lamps, and other valuable items, only to have it give way and wind up damaging or destroying what’s inside, you may know the importance of good tape.
 You can avoid similar scenarios when you use the right kind of packing tape for different jobs and even climates.